Multi-modal Data Spectrum: Multi-modal Datasets are Multi-dimensional: Experiments

 \item {\bf Expert visual question answering.} To measure performance on tasks requiring specialized knowledge, we evaluate with multiple benchmarks.
 This includes ScienceQA~\citep{lu2022learn}, which contains questions from the natural sciences, language and social sciences.
 We also use MathVista~\citep{lu2023mathvista}, which tests mathematical reasoning (logical, arithmetic, and statistical) in diverse visual formats such as word problems, geometric shapes, and plots.
 For expert-level evaluation, we incorporate MMMU~\citep{yue2024mmmu} and MMMU-Pro~\citep{yue2025mmmupro}, which consist of college-level problems from exams and textbooks in six core disciplines, probing multi-modal understanding and reasoning.

-\item {\bf Real-world spatial understanding} We use Microsoft COCO dataset~\citep{lin2014microsoft} for object recognition.
-To measure and penalize object-level hallucinations, we use the POPE benchmark~\citep{li2023evaluating} and measure spatial understanding using RealWorldQA~\citep{grokv2024}.
+\item {\bf Real-world spatial understanding.} We use Microsoft COCO dataset~\citep{lin2014microsoft} for object recognition and ADE~\citep{zhou2019semantic} for scene understanding.
+To measure object-level hallucinations, we use the POPE benchmark~\citep{li2023evaluating} and measure spatial understanding using RealWorldQA~\citep{grokv2024}.
 To address the growing importance of temporal reasoning, we include MMVP~\citep{tong2024eyes}, which tests comprehension and reasoning about long-form video content.
 Omni3D~\citep{brazil2023omni3d, tong2024cambrian} contains the task of determining the depth order and relative distance of 3D objects.
-Q-Bench~\citep{wu2024qbench} and BLINK~\citep{fu2024blink} evaluate low-level visual perception and general understanding on numerous computer vision tasks. $V^*$ Bench~\citep{wu2024v} specifically focuses on visual grounding in high-resolution images.
+Q-Bench~\citep{wu2024qbench} and BLINK~\citep{fu2024blink} evaluate low-level visual perception and general understanding. $V^*$ Bench~\citep{wu2024v} focuses on visual grounding in high-resolution images.
 MM-Star~\citep{chen2024we} is another vision-centric benchmark with human-validated samples to test six fundamental multi-modal capabilities.

 \item {\bf Optical character recognition (OCR) and document, chart understanding.} We start by evaluating using TextVQA~\citep{singh2019towards}, which requires models not only to read, but also to reason about text embedded in images.
 We expand the scope of evaluation with OCRBench~\citep{liu2024ocrbench}, which provides a multifaceted assessment that includes text recognition, scene text-centric VQA, document-oriented VQA, key information extraction, and handwritten mathematical expression recognition.